elastic/rally-tracks/elser-ingest-speedtest/README.md

 * ELSER-V2 Platform Agnostic: ".elser_model_2"
 * ELSER-V2 Platform Specific: ".elser_model_2_linux-x86_64"

-There is also a multi-parametric challenge to decrease the number of esbench instances that need to be started to run the track:
+There are also two multi-parametric challenges to decrease the number of esbench instances that need to be started.
+These challenges take the same parameters as the other challenges, plus extra ones, but the meaning of the parameters is slightly different:
+* ELSER-Multi-Parametric-Ingest:
-* Multi-Parametric-ELSER-V2-PlatformSpecific:
+    * Reused Parameters:
-    * note that this challenge has different track parameters and defaults
+      * `number_of_allocations` indicates the maximum number of allocations to test, every number below this and greater than 0 will be tested.
     * Additional Parameters:
       * `pipeline_name` (default: "default-pipeline")
       * `model_id`
+* ELSER-Multi-Doc-Multi-Parametric-Ingest
+    * Reused Parameters:
+        * `number_of_allocations` indicates the maximum number of allocations to test, every number below this and greater than 0 will be tested.
+    * Additional Parameters:
+        * The doc size parameters must be set together to match the available datasets
+          * `min_doc_size` the size of the smallest document to test
+          * `max_doc_size` the size of the largest document to test
+          * `doc_size_interval` the marginal increase in document size between tests.
+        * `pipeline_name` (default: "default-pipeline")
+        * `model_id`

 ### Data Setup
-The documents are all of a fixed length input equivalent to 256 Word Piece tokens.
+In the `ELSER-V1`, `ELSER-V2`, and `ELSER-V2-PlatformSpecific` challenges, the documents are all of a fixed length input equivalent to 256 Word Piece tokens.
+The `ELSER-Multi-Doc-Multi-Parametric-Ingest` challenge uses multiple document sets of fixed lengths.
+See `track.json` for the corpora of document sets available for use.

 They were created by taking words from the BERT vocabulary that tokenize as a single token and generating fixed length inputs from a random selection of single token words.

 See `_support/generate_fixed_length_docs.py` and other files in the `_support` folder.